Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Conclusion

 The proposed decoder has applications as a simpler alternative to the Guruswami--Sudan algorithm---especially for hardware implementations---due to its simple one-step shift-register type structure.
 In particular, for medium rate codes, Power decoding with a low multiplicity of 2 or 3 would not be much more complicated to implement than half-the-minimum distance decoding while still offering a significant improvement in decoding performance.
 For such parameters, the root-finding step of the Guruswami--Sudan algorithm would have a significant circuit area and latency.

 The exact failure behaviour of the decoding method remains largely open.
 For $s=1$, i.e.~the original Power decoding, the failure probability has previously been bounded only for $\ell=2,3$.
 The case $s>1$ seems no easier to analyse: \cref{prop:power_gao_inv} simplifies the equations one needs to analyse, and this was instrumental in the case for which we were able to bound the failure probability: $(s,\ell) = (2,3)$.
 For these parameters, the decoding radius improves upon the case $s=1$ whenever the rate is within $]1/6 ; 1/2[$.
-The remaining open questions on the failure probability were counterbalanced by simulations on a range of codes: this demonstrates a failure probability which seems to decay exponentially as the number of errors is reduced.
+The claimed decoding radius of the decoder for other parameters was backed by simulations on a range of codes: this demonstrates a failure probability which seems to decay exponentially as the number of errors is reduced.

+\ifExtended We also discussed two variants of the decoding method which reduces the cost in practice: re-encoding and a syndrome formulation.
+Either method roughly replaces the complexity dependency on $n$ with $n-k$.
+More detailed analysis, and concrete choices of basis reduction algorithms is necessary to determine which one is fastest in practice. \else We also discussed how re-encoding can directly be applied to bring a performance improvement in practice: roughly, it will replace the $n$ by $n-k$ in the complexity expressions. \fi

-Power decoding has already been applied for various related codes, e.g.~improved decoding of Interleaved RS codes \cite{wachter-zeh_decoding_2012} and Complex RS codes \cite{mohamed_deterministic_2015}.
-It is clear that the proposed addition of multiplicities can aid those applications as well, and this is an interesting avenue of future work.
+The proposed decoding algorithm has already been adapted to improve decoding of Interleaved RS codes \cite{puchinger_decoding_2017}.
+Power decoding has previously been applied to other codes as well, e.g.~Complex RS codes \cite{mohamed_deterministic_2015}, and it seems clear that the proposed addition of multiplicities can aid those applications as well.
 Another interesting question is to extend Power decoding to soft-decision decoding, similar to K\"otter--Vardy's variant of the Guruswami--Sudan algorithm \cite{kotter_algebraic_2003}.

-\ifArxiv We also discussed two variants of the decoding method which reduces the cost in practice: re-encoding and a syndrome formulation.
-Either method roughly replaces the complexity dependency on $n$ with $n-k$.
-More detailed analysis, and concrete choices of basis reduction algorithms is necessary to determine which one is fastest in practice. \else In an extended version of this paper \cite{nielsen_powermults_2016}, we give two variants of the decoding method which can reduce the cost in practice: re-encoding and a syndrome formulation.
-Either method roughly replaces the complexity dependency on $n$ with $n-k$. \todo{Fix URL of extended version} \fi